AmyJeanes/maya/README.md

 This is a sample notebook setup to try out the Maya1 TTS model from https://huggingface.co/maya-research/maya1

+The code is based on the [quick start code example](https://huggingface.co/maya-research/maya1#quick-start-generate-voice-with-emotions) modified slightly to work better in a notebook.

 # First time setup

 Make sure all commands are ran in the folder of this repository e.g. `C:\_git\maya`